-In the Roots of Empathy program children learn how to challenge cruelty and injustice.
+In the ROE program children learn how to challenge cruelty and injustice.
 Messages of social inclusion and activities that are consensus building contribute to a culture of caring that changes the tone of the classroom.
 The Instructor also visits before and after each family visit to prepare and reinforce teachings using a specialized lesson plan for each visit.